 Marie Antoinette (2006)

-Sofia Coppola's historical drama was called "scandal" by Agnes Poirier , the film critic of Liberation.
-"The story only looks like a frame for the expansive decor and the Versailles splendid lock becomes a boutique hotel for the jet set-yesterday as it is today," continued the critic.
+Sofia Coppola's "scandal" by Agnes Poirier , the film critic for "Liberation ."
+"The story acts as a mere backdrop for extravagant decor, and the magnificent Palace of Versailles becomes a boutique hotel for the jet set—yesterday and today," the critic continued.

-The film is lavishly equipped and extraordinarily rich in patterns, textile and colors.
-He spoils the taste buds of every fashion designer and takes you into another world - full of splendor, pomp and abundance.
+The film is lavishly decorated and extraordinarily rich in patterns, textiles, and colors.
+It will indulge the taste buds of any fashion designer and transport you to another world—full of splendor, pomp, and excess.

 The costumes were designed by Milena Canonero , the ironic glam-pop soundtrack from the eighties comes from Sean O'hagen.